Shareholder Rights Directive & UK Stewardship Code

 UK Financial Reporting Council’s Stewardship Code

-HBKE pursues a market neutral investment strategy investing primarily in European credit and equities, including UK equities.
-The Code is therefore relevant to some aspects of HBKE’s trading.
-While HBKE generally supports the objectives that underlie the Code, it has chosen not to commit to the Code.
-HBKE invests in a variety of asset classes and in a variety of jurisdictions across Europe, and globally.
-The approach of HBKE in relation to engagement with issuers and their management is determined globally, at HBK group level.
-The HBK group takes a consistent global approach to engagement with issuers and their management in all of the jurisdictions in which it invests and, consequently, does not consider it appropriate to commit to any particular voluntary code of practice relating to any individual jurisdiction.
+HBK Europe pursues a multi-strategy approach to investing and invests in a variety of asset classes and in a variety of jurisdictions globally .
+While HBK Europe generally supports the objectives that underlie the Code, HBK Europe has chosen not to commit to the Code.
+HBK Europe's policies in relation to engagement with issuers and their management are determined globally on a group-wide basis.
+The group takes a global approach to engagement with issuers and their management in all of the jurisdictions in which it trades and, consequently, HBK Europe does not consider it appropriate to commit to any particular voluntary code of practice relating to any individual jurisdiction.
+HBK Europe will keep its approach towards the Code under periodic review and if that approach changes it will amend this disclosure accordingly.